bnjmnp/pysndbxbnjmnp/README.rst

 Current State
 -------------

-* Tests are done locally with tox
+* Tests are done locally with tox - using the package that got uploaded to TestPyPI

   * install tox with pip(x)